A remark on the Generalized Hodge Conjecture: Preliminaries

-\proof First of all, $\Delta_r$ is clearly semi-algebraic and linear projections as $p$ are known to be semi-algebraic.
-Since the composition of semi-algebraic maps is still semi-algebraic, it remains, therefore, to show that \ $\rho^{-1}$ \ enjoys this property.
+\proof $\Delta_r$ is clearly a semi-algebraic set.
+The map $\kappa$ is semi-algebraic by Theorem \ref{trianghiro}, and linear projections like $\pi$ are easily seen to be semi-algebraic.
+Since the composition of semi-algebraic maps is still semi-algebraic \cite{BCR}, Prop.
+2.2.6, it remains to show that \ $\rho^{-1}$ \ enjoys this property.